Dabz/ccloudexporter/README.md

 ```
 Usage of ./ccloudexporter:
   -cluster string
-    	Cluster ID to fetch metric for (e.g. lkc-xxxxx)
+    	Cluster ID to fetch metric for.
+If not specified, the environment variable CCLOUD_CLUSTER will be used
+  -listener string
+    	Listener for the HTTP interface (default ":2112")
   -delay int
     	Delay, in seconds, to fetch the metrics.
 By default set to 120, this, in order to avoid temporary data points. (default 120)
   -endpoint string